samhitamahadevan/SAA_Final/README.md

 ---

-## 🔧 Features
+## Features

-- ✨ AI-generated interview questions (powered by Google Gemini)
+-  AI-generated interview questions (powered by Google Gemini)
-- 🧠 Customizable by role, level, and tech stack
+-  Customizable by role, level, and tech stack
-- 🔒 User authentication with Clerk
-- 🗂️ Firestore database to store interviews
-- 🎨 Clean UI with auto-assigned interview covers

----